OnionBrowser/OnionBrowser/README.md

 - Integrated full [HTTPS Everywhere](https://www.eff.org/HTTPS-EVERYWHERE)
-  ruleset (currently over 11,000 rules) to do on-the-fly URL rewriting to force requests over SSL where supported
+  ruleset (currently over 11,000 rules) to do on-the-fly URL rewriting to force requests over SSL where supported, including setting the secure bit on received cookies

 - Optional sending of Do-Not-Track header on all requests

-- Integrated URL blocker with a small included ruleset of behavior-tracking advertising, analytics, and social networking widgets.
-This list is intended for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking list.
+- Integrated URL blocker with a small included ruleset of behavior-tracking advertising, analytics, and social networking widgets (this list is intended for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking list)

+- Default to only accepting cookies for the duration of the session with an editable whitelist of hosts from which permanent cookies will be saved

 =================

 Features planned but not yet implemented:

-- Make default only store cookies for the session (auto-destroying *n* seconds after closing last tab using those cookies) and only allow permanent storage of whitelisted cookies
+- Auto-destroy session cookies *n* seconds after closing last tab using those cookies

 - HTTP Strict Transport Security cache